 Forming Connections Through Spring Connect

-NC State is excited to welcome another cohort of Spring Connect students to campus in January 2023.
-Students admitted to the Spring Connect program should confirm their enrollment in their wolfPAW account by June 1 to reserve their spot to run with the Wolfpack.
+NC State is excited to welcome the next cohort of Spring Connect students to campus in January 2024.
+Students admitted to the Spring Connect program should confirm their enrollment in their wolfPAW account by June 1 to secure their enrollment.

 New Student Checklist

 View a timeline of what’s needed to ensure a smooth transition into the Spring Connect program.